Asking questions

 Filter types

-• Text or category columns let you specify that you only want to include data where this column is or isn’t a specific option, or you can exclude empty cells in that column.
+- Text or category columns let you specify that you only want to include data where this column is or isn’t a specific option, whether it contains, starts with, or ends with a substring, or whether the row is empty or not.

 Filtering by date